-Stephen Pasture Seeds possesses one of the most experienced team of pasture seed technical advisers in Victoria and South East of South Australia.
-Our advisers only recommend products that have been proven in Australia, particularly in Victoria and South Australian conditions.
+Stephen Pasture Seeds possesses one of the most experienced team of pasture seed technical advisers in Victoria, Tasmania and South East of South Australia.
+Our advisers only recommend products that have been proven in Australia, particularly in Victoria, Tasmania and South Australian conditions.
 Stephen Pasture Seeds have invested heavily in research including trial sites to support retailers and their farming clientele.

 Stephen Pasture Seeds modern mixing and seed coating facility provides assistance in supplying the highest quality product to help farmers achieve their production outcomes.

-Our products are distributed and supplied throughout Victoria and South East South Australia via an extensive network of rural stores.
+Our products are distributed and supplied throughout Victoria, Tasmania and South East South Australia via an extensive network of rural stores.
 However our well known advisers provide extensive technical advice direct to farmers.